tlawrie/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 Consider including folks that also work on CLI and dashboard.
 -->

-* Users must be able to refer to these result parameters exactly as they would know and still be able to reference in subsequent tasks (i.e. read access)
+* Users must be able to refer to these result parameters exactly as they currently do and still be able to reference in subsequent tasks (i.e. read access)

 ### Performance (optional)